creativepulse/miniutils/docs/file_manager.md

 Format for dates when the date to be shown is older than the current year.

 Read http://www.php.net/manual/en/function.date.php for a full list of symbols for the date format.

+## 3. Translation

+File Manager allows you to translate the messages and captions of the script.

+In order to accomplish that, you will simply need to edit the file.

+Open the file with your editor and scroll down towards the end.
+Locate the function tt (stands for TranslaTe).
+In that function you can find the words and phrases used by the script.
+Change the second part of each line, not the first one as it is the handle used by the script.

+A few important assumptions before you proceed to your translation:

+1. Your editor must support UTF-8 without BOM.
+2. You need to know HTML so that you translate only the natural language words and not get confused by HTML tags.
+3. You need to know some basic PHP syntax so that you won't get confused with PHP strings.